oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 			* `20`: Represents Higher Performance option.
 			* `30`-`120`: Represents the Ultra High Performance option.
 	* `type` - (Required) The type of volume.
 Currently, the only supported value is "iscsi".
-	* `use_chap` - (Optional) Whether to use CHAP authentication for the volume attachment.
+	* `use_chap` - (Applicable when type=iscsi) Whether to use CHAP authentication for the volume attachment.
 Defaults to false.
 	* `volume_id` - (Optional) The OCID of the volume.
 If CreateVolumeDetails is specified, this field must be omitted from the request.
 * `metadata` - (Optional) (Updatable) Custom metadata key/value pairs that you provide, such as the SSH public key required to connect to the instance.